VKrishna-janjanam/FastAPI-Assessment/README.md

 * SQLite
 * Postman

-To run the test cases on each of them, run the test_gulf
+To run the test cases on each of them, run the test_gulf.py